fimdim/cohack-az204/README.md

 ### [Optional] Challenge 2

-- Import and publish the [Demo Conference API](https://conferenceapi.azurewebsites.net/?format=json) using Azure API Mnaagment
+- Import and publish the [Demo Conference API](https://conferenceapi.azurewebsites.net/?format=json) using Azure API Managment
 - Have a HTTP repsonse that contains only the Gateway URLs
 - Show the API URL in [CoHack App home page](/src/Pages/Index.cshtml) without updating the code